University of Santo Tomas: Research

-UST is a comprehensive research university.
+UST is one of five Philippine universities recognized as a first-tier comprehensive higher education institution by the Second Congressional Commission on Education (EDCOM II) in 2024.
 It is a member of the Philippine Higher Education Research Network (PHERNET) and Higher Education Regional Research Centers (HERRC).
 The university spent ₱91 million and ₱116 million in research in 2017 and 2018 respectively.

 The university has several research centers, namely the Research Center for Natural and Applied Sciences (RCNAS), Research Center for Culture, Arts, and the Humanities (RCCAH), Research Center for Social Sciences and Education (RCSSEd), Research Center for Health Sciences (RCHS), Center for Religious Studies and Ethics (CTRSE), Center for Health Research and Movement Science (CHRMS), Center for Conservation of Cultural Property and Environment in the Tropics (CCCPET), and the Center for Creative Writing and Literary Studies (CCWLS).
+In 2026, the Research Center for Engineering and Technological Sciences (RCETS) was established.
 The main venue for research in Manila campus is the Thomas Aquinas Research Complex.

 UST has recently discovered several plant species, namely Vanda ustii, Hedyotis papafranciscoi, Mycetia dagohoyana, Pyrostria arayatensis, and Freycinetia nonatoi.
-The university established UST Herbarium in the 1870s as part of the requirement of the Spanish government before UST could offer science degrees.
-Today, the Herbarium holds more than 11,000 identified plant specimens.
+The university established the UST Herbarium in the 1870s, to fulfill a requirement of the Spanish government and enable UST to offer science degrees.
+The Herbarium holds more than 11,000 identified plant specimens.
 It is also involved in plant curation, storage, and identification through DNA barcoding that aides in taxonomy and conservation.

 The UST Zooplankton Ecology, Systematics, and Limnology Laboratory is home to the first and only organized assemblage of zooplankton samples and specimens (UST Zooplankton Reference Collection) collected within the Philippines.
 As of 2019, the UST Collection of Microbial Strains, holds 224 collections of indigenous, clinical, and biotechnological microbial strains.
 The institute is a member of ASEAN Network on Microbial Utilization (AnMicro), World Federation for Culture Collections and the Asian Consortium for the Conservation and Sustainable Use of Microbial Resources.

 Vanda ustii, an orchid species, is named after the university.

 UST Eco Tigers I, a team composed of mechanical and electrical engineering students and faculty members from the Faculty of Engineering, ranked first in the prototype diesel category of the Shell Eco-Marathon Asia (SEMA) 2019 held in May 2019 in Selangor, Malaysia.
 The team also ranked 8th in Asia from 26 participating teams under the prototype category with energy source internal combustion engine (ICE).